 These confidentiality obligations do not apply to Confidential Information that is: (i) entered into the public domain prior to disclosure or thereafter without being in breach of this clause; (ii) known prior to its disclosure by the disclosing party; (iii) lawfully received from a third party; (iv) developed independently by the recipient Party.

-These confidentiality obligations shall continue to have effect for a period of three (3) years following the expiry or termination of the contract.
+Notwithstanding any provision to the contrary, these confidentiality obligations shall continue to have effect for a period of three (3) years following the expiry or termination of the Contract.

 7. PERSONAL DATA

 The Parties are joint controllers of data pursuant to Article 26 of Regulation (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (the “GDPR”).
 The present clause sets out the arrangement required by Article 26 of the GDPR.